Nghtmra/Enterprise-Computing-Major-Project---Student-Timetable-Management-System/README.md

 ` pip install ttkbootstrap `

 3. Run the program
-Navigate to the folder containing timetable.py:
+Navigate to the folder containing:
-` cd path/to/project `
+` timetable.py `

 Run the program:
 ` python timetable.py `
 The application window will open.